xxoo/av_media_player/README.md

 | Container Format  | MP4, TS                   |
 | Transfer Protocol | HTTP, HLS                 |

 [^libmpv]: Linux backend requires `libmpv`(aka `mpv-libs`) to work.
 For developer who needs to integrate this plugin on linux, please install `libmpv-dev`(aka `mpv-libs-devel`) instead.
 If none of these packages are available in your package manager, you may need to build `libmpv` from source.
-For more information, please check [mpv repo](https://github.com/mpv-player/mpv?tab=readme-ov-file#compilation).
+For more information, please check [mpv-build](https://github.com/mpv-player/mpv-build).
 [^h265]: Windows user may need to install a free decoder for H.265(HEVC) from [Microsoft Store](https://apps.microsoft.com/detail/9n4wgh0z6vhq).